Applying NatureScot's Balancing Duties - Guidance Notice

 There may be circumstances in which the pursuit of NatureScot’s general aim of sustainable deer management, taking into account the social and economic benefits deriving from deer, may lead to different advice on deer management from that reached in pursuing NatureScot’s general aim of conserving and enhancing the natural heritage.
 When such a potential conflict is identified and not readily resolved, the lead advisers on, respectively, deer management and management of the affected habitats should meet to agree the advice most appropriate in the circumstances, failing which the matter should be referred to the relevant Director.
 Director Support Managers can advise who this would be.

 Annex 3 – Exemptions from balancing duties

 Please note: the references below to European Union legislation and processes represent the current arrangements.
-As we have now left the European Union, these arrangements will change at the end of the transition period (31 December 2020) and we will update this guidance accordingly.
+As we have now left the European Union, these arrangements following the UK's departure from the European Union.
+This may change and we will update this guidance accordingly.